 - Peer Reviewed Essay in Edited Volume: Kai-Uwe Werbeck.
 “Shapers, Portals, and Exotic Matter: Living Fiction and Augmented Reality in Google’s Ingress,” The Role-Playing Society, Eds.
 Andrew Byers, Francesco Crocco, Jefferson: McFarland, 2016, pp. 234-255.

-- 2013 – present: Assistant Professor, Department of Languages and Culture Studies, The University of North Carolina at Charlotte
+- 2013 – 2018: Assistant Professor, Department of Languages and Culture Studies, The University of North Carolina at Charlotte

 - 2012 – 2013: Lecturer, Interim Director of the German Undergraduate Language Program, Department of Germanic and Slavic Languages and Literature, The University of North Carolina at Chapel Hill